 This thesis deploys an Event-based Infrastructure and adopts a consistency technique for distributed systems to maintain consistency among distributed annotation records and their primary copies stored at a central repository.
-It introduces an Event-based Infrastructure and utilizes optimistic replication approach to ensure eventual consistency between distributed annotation records representing scholarly publications.
+It introduces an Eventbased Infrastructure and utilizes optimistic replication approach to ensure eventual consistency between distributed annotation records representing scholarly publications.
 We plan to expand on this approach to be able to apply other application domains such as video collaboration domain (YouTube etc.).
 We will further research machine learning techniques to identify typing errors within the documents.
-An additional area that we intend to research is to migrate from centralized structure to decentralized structure.
+An additional area that we intend to research is to migrate from centralized storage to decentralized storage.